linean/StateReducerFlow/README.md

 }
 ```

-Now only `reduceState` method can perform state transformations.
+Now only the `reduceState` method can perform state transformations.

 ![Alt Text](https://media3.giphy.com/media/3oEjHYibHwRL7mrNyo/giphy.gif)

-When you look at this example ViewModel you may notice that only `reduceState` method contains important logic.
+When you look at this example ViewModel you may notice that only the `reduceState` method contains important logic.
-Everything else is just a boilerplate that needs to be repeated for every new ViewModel.
+Everything else is just boilerplate that needs to be repeated for every new ViewModel.

-As we all like to stay [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), I needed to find a way to extract generic logic outside.
+As we all like to stay [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), I needed to extract the generic logic from the ViewModel.

 That's how StateReducerFlow was born.

 ## :rocket: StateReducerFlow

 I wanted [StateReducerFlow](https://github.com/linean/StateReducerFlow/blob/main/app/src/main/java/com/example/statereducerflow/StateReducerFlow.kt) to be a [StateFlow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow) that can handle generic events.
-I've started with this definition:
+I started with this definition:
 ```
 interface StateReducerFlow<STATE, EVENT> : StateFlow<STATE> {
     fun handleEvent(event: EVENT)
 }
 ```

-Moving forward I've extracted my ViewModel logic to the new flow implementation:
+Moving forward I extracted my ViewModel logic to the new flow implementation:

 ```
 private class StateReducerFlowImpl<STATE, EVENT>(